IyngkarranKumar/CCFE-Internship-2021/README.md

 Database_1 - Source code for compiling Database 1.
 Database_2 - Source code for compiling Database 2.
 Analysis - Source code for analysis of databases <br>
+Auxscripts - Auxilliary files used in compilation and analysis